Aligning Logits Generatively for Principled Black-Box Knowledge Distillation: Experiments

+In this section, we compare our method with response-based KD and black-box KD methods in an \emph{unsupervised} environment.
+Experimental results show that when the cross-entropy loss based on ground-truth labels is removed, the distillation performance of these methods decreases.

+\textbf{Datasets Setup.} We conduct experiments on MNIST \cite{lecun1998gradient}, CIFAR \cite{krizhevsky2009learning}, Tiny ImageNet \cite{deng2009imagenet}, and ImageNet-1K \cite{deng2009imagenet}, all of which are widely used for image classification.
+While training B2KD methods, we randomly select $10K$ images ($100K$ for ImageNet-1K) from the training set, and all images in the test set (val set for ImageNet) are used as the benchmark to calculate accuracy.
+For other approaches, except DAFL \cite{chen2019data} based on zero-shot learning, we use the whole training set.
+We mainly use top-1 classification accuracy as an evaluation metric to assess the distillation effect.
+To make a fair and intuitive comparison, we follow the same setup as previous B2KD methods in our \emph{main experiments}.
+However, we find that the original settings in the B2KD experiments do not represent the challenges raised in practical applications, so we add \emph{extended experiments} in Sec.~\ref{extened} to illustrate the practicability of our proposed method.

-\textbf{Implementation}.
-We use ResNet \cite{he2016deep} as backbone, and use standard data augmentation techniques (random crop and horizontal flip) and SGD optimizer for all experiments.
-We train the teacher model and student model for 240 epochs, except 24 epochs for MNIST \cite{lecun1998gradient}, with SGD optimizer and multi-step LR scheduler following \cite{kim2018paraphrasing}.
-After the training of teacher model, we use Gaussian noise with the same dimension as the category count of homologous dataset as the input to train GAN.
+\textbf{Implementation.} See also the project page\footnote{\url{https://github.com/HAIV-Lab/MEKD}}.
+We use ResNet \cite{he2016deep}, VGG \cite{simonyan2014very} and MobileNet \cite{howard2017mobilenets} as the backbone, and adopt standard data augmentation techniques (random crop and horizontal flip) and an SGD optimizer in all experiments.
+We consistently train the teacher and student model for $350$ epochs, except for $12$ epochs for MNIST, and we adopt a multi-step LR scheduler following the paper \cite{kim2018paraphrasing}.
+After training the teacher, we train a DCGAN \cite{radford2015unsupervised} with Gaussian noise in the same dimension as the category counts.
+The output logits of teacher or student for samples in the same class follow a Gaussian distribution, and the logits center is the mean of the Gaussian.
+Since the conversion between different Gaussian distributions is a linear process, using Gaussian as the prior distribution $p$ provides a smooth dual space for the student's logits update.